Wiki · Individual Player · Last reviewed June 19, 2026

 The core idea is simple: difficult reasoning problems may have several valid routes to the same answer, and sampling can reveal whether the answer is stable across routes.
 The paper reported large gains on arithmetic and commonsense benchmarks such as GSM8K, SVAMP, AQuA, StrategyQA, and ARC-challenge.

 Self-consistency helped move chain-of-thought from explanation to computation.
 The point was not only to make the model say its steps.
 The point was to use diversity, repeated attempts, and agreement as a weak form of verification.
-That logic later reappeared across test-time compute, majority voting, best-of-n sampling, and agentic search.
+That logic later reappeared across test-time compute, majority voting, best-of-n sampling, verifier-guided search, and agentic systems.

 Decomposition Methods